 With no delays (check traffic report the morning of the race) the park entrance to Sandy Run Regional Park is about 30 minutes from Arlington.
 However, you should estimate an additional 1.5 to 2 hours once you get there to park and to then walk down to the finish line viewing area just in case the parking gods are not smiling upon you.
 The earlier you get there, the better chance of finding parking closer to the race course.

-It can get very crowded at the Occoquan races, so you may have to park in a satellite parking lot – there are shuttles to then take you to the main lot (Lot C).
 The walking path from this lot to the finish line/viewing area is about a 20 minute walk.
 Feel free to ask others where the path(s) are to get to the viewing area – everyone is very helpful!
 When on this trail, you will come to a T in the path — go to the left to reach the viewing area.
 Going to the right will take you to the boathouse and the W-L team tent.

 If you do not want to walk to the race, there is usually a shuttle bus that can take you to the viewing area.
 Ask the parking attendants how to find the shuttle and the price.